Pioreactor/docs.pioreactor/developer_guide/02-Background Jobs/01-How background jobs work.md

 The uniqueness is across processes, too.
 So if a script is running `ODReading`, then `pio run od_reading` will fail.

 :::note
-This uniqueness assumption is true for the current application of background jobs.
+This uniqueness constraint is currently enforced.
 It's possible we will see a reason to remove the uniqueness constraint in a future version - let us know if you want to see this, too!
 :::

 ### Entry and exit

-It's important to treat background jobs, with all their connections to networks and GPIO pins, as objects that need to be cleaned up properly.
+It's important to treat background jobs as objects that need to be cleaned up properly.
 There are two traditional ways to use a background job:

 ```python
 job = SomeBackgroundJob(unit, experiment)